ashutoshkandwal/3d-earth-navigation-visualizer/README.md

 - The root `package.json` only forwards npm scripts into `web-simulator/`.
 - The root `.gitignore` keeps common Node and Python cache files out of version control.

+## Deployment Notes

+- Source code is version-controlled in GitHub.
+- The `web-simulator/` app is the React + Three.js visualizer that will be deployed first.
+- Initial hosting is planned through Vercel for a public or simple demo-style launch.
+- The main website can act as the front door, either by linking to the app or by using a subdomain such as `visualizer.ourdomain.com`.
+- Full authentication is intentionally deferred for Phase 1.
+- Future client deployments should keep GitHub and Vercel under our control, with client access handled through a subdomain and DNS setup rather than shared hosting credentials.